 Exploratory research on tumor vaccines can be traced back to 1891 when Dr. William B. Coley first proved that heat-inactivated Streptococcus pyogenes and Serratia marcescens (Coley toxin) are effective treatments for inoperable tumors[1].
 Coley toxin is especially effective for osteosarcoma and soft tissue sarcoma, thus inspiring the subsequent development of various tumor vaccines.
 While Coley toxin has faded out of clinical application, its pioneering role cannot be erased.
 Therapeutic tumor vaccines represent a viable option for tumor immunotherapy, which aims to stimulate the patient's immune system to specifically kill tumor cells without damaging normal cells[2].
 Therapeutic cancer vaccines are designed to induce enduring anti-tumor immunity, which enables active immunity to systematically prevent tumor recurrence or metastatic disease.
 Research on the exploration of approaches to therapeutic tumor vaccines has been ongoing and has been achieving varying degrees of success[3].
 So far, the United States Food and Drug Administration (FDA) has approved the following two types of preventive tumor vaccines: Hepatitis B virus (HBV) vaccine-a recombinant HBV vaccine Recombivax HB® approved in 1983 and Engerix-B® approved in 1989, and human papillomavirus (HPV) vaccine: recombinant HPV type 6, 11, 16, 18 (Gardasil®), recombinant HPV 9-valent vaccine (Gardasil® 9) and recombinant HPV type 16, 18 (Cervarix®).

 Compared with preventive tumor vaccines, therapeutic tumor vaccine development has lagged significantly.
 In terms of therapeutic tumor vaccines, the United States FDA so far only approved sipuleucel-T (Provenge®) in 2010 for the treatment of asymptomatic or minimally symptomatic metastatic castration-resistant prostate cancer (CRPC) and an oncolytic virus-based vaccine talimogene laherparepvec for the treatment of advanced melanoma in 2015[4,5].
 Other countries have also approved 5 therapeutic tumor vaccines, which are DCVax®-Brain and M-VaxTM approved by Switzerland, HybriCell approved by Brazil, Oncophage® approved by Russia and CIMAVax EGF® approved by Cuba and Peru[6].
-However, 4 out of these 5 tumor vaccines (DCVax®-Brain, M-VaxTM, HybriCell and CIMAVax EGF®) had simply completed Phase I and Phase II clinical trials by the time of approval.
+However, 4 out of these 5 tumor vaccines (DCVax®-Brain, M-VaxTM, HybriCell and CIMAVax EGF®) had simply completed phase I and II clinical trials by the time of approval.
 The main goal of Oncophage®'s phase III clinical trial is to prolong relapse-free survival (RFS) and overall survival (OS) instead of efficacy.
 According to the data retrieved from ClinicalTrials.gov, there are 439 “therapeutic cancer vaccines” under development worldwide, of which North America accounts for the largest proportion of 301 (Figure 1, Source: https://ClinicalTrials.gov).
 This article mainly summarizes some tumor vaccines that have entered phase III clinical trials.
 Some tumor vaccines that are currently under recruitment in early clinical trials phase I and II are listed in Table 1.

 Tumor cell vaccines